 What is St. Helen School’s age/grade range?

-St. Helen Preschool accepts children aged 3 years old to 5 years old.
+St. Helen Preschool accepts children aged 3 to 5 years old.
+In addition to preschool St. Helen serves Kindergarten through 8th grade.

 What is St. Helen School’s educational philosophy?